vladbabii/netbooted-swarm/README.md

 # Install Ubuntu Server LTS minimal install
 ... there are plenty of guides on this.
 Just make sure to set a static ip

+If you want to use alpine then use the videos and docs in the thank you section as reference.

+If you want to use something else (i would recommend debian) feel free to do so.
+I used ubuntu server because it was already installed

+# About this guide

+I tried many things until i got everything working properly.
+This is a compilation of my nodes and there might be some mistakes.
+Please open a issue if you find any mistakes/errors.
+Also this guide is for experienced linux users - if you want to understand what each command does below then please use a search engine - many people will have better answers than i do.

 # After first boot install some useful tools
 ```
 apt remove -y --autoremove snapd